Skyscanner/backpack-android/UNRELEASED.md

 - **Added:**
   - Dark Mode support for `Checkbox`
   - Dark Mode support for `Switch`
+  - Dark Mode support for `StarRating`
+  - Dark Mode support for `InteractiveStarRating`

 ## How to write a good changelog entry